henryhchchc/nvimrc/README.md

 ## Usage

-Symlink this repository to the Neovim configuration directory.
+Create a symbolic link in the Neovim configuration directory to this repository as follows.
 Let's assume that `pwd` is the directory where you clone this repository.

 ```bash